 From February 2017, the recommended and officially supported method of accessing Web API data in “batch mode” is via Data Feed User accounts.

 From June 2017, the ability for normal (aka interactive) users to create their own batch authorizations via the StatPro Revolution API Authorization Management website has been removed.
-Existing batch authorizations for such users will still work, but new ones can't be created.
+(And from May 2019, the website as a whole was deprecated.)
+Existing batch authorizations for such users will still work, but new ones can’t be created.

 Read this page to find out about Data Feed Users, how they are set up for Web API batch access, and how to migrate existing batch authorizations to the new way of working.